theQuert/Knowledge-Updating-System/progress.md

 - Upload the local `src` and `tgt` to VM.
 Then, construct the upated pt file and do sentence-labeling.
 (Done)
 - After labeling, calculate the sum of #RM, #ADD, #SUB.
 (Calculate the averaged edit-actions) (Done)
 - If problems occur, we may have to have more reseaerch on finding the paragraphs those needed to be udpated.
 (Running)
+- Re-label the train set (bs3) after truncating the input length into `4096`. `util/edit_data.py`.
+- Post text-cleaning after labeling (truncation, calculate the #edits).

+## 2022/12/14-2022/12/21
+### Discussions
+- Since the sequence similarity and ROUGE between non-updated and updated summaries is high, we may have to focus on updating partial article.
+- Two Papers: `EditEvel`, `Attention Temperature Matters in Abstractive Summarization Distillation`
+- Construct the relationship between paragraphs.
+- Find the core paragraph when trigger occurs (Tree, ROUGE)?

+### TODO
+- Re-label the train set (bs3) after truncating the input length into `4096`. `util/edit_data.py`.
+- Post text-cleaning after labeling (truncation, calculate the #edits).